Arisstephenson/Template-Manager/README.md

 Upcoming features:
 * Option to save/load script templates so they can persist between unity versions.
 * Prompt to restart unity after template deletion/addition to update changes.

+Feedback:
+Suggestions are welcome as well as pull requests, issues, etc.